St. John's University (New York City): Fencing

+The St. John's fencing program, coached for three decades (since 1995) by Olympic coach Yury Gelman, has also attained national prominence including Olympians Keeth Smart and (later banned for life) Ivan Lee.
+In 2001, St. John's won the NCAA fencing championship.
+The men's team has ranked in the top seven in each of the last 30 years, and finished 2nd in the NCAAin the 1995, 2000, 2002, 2007, and 2010 seasons.
+In addition to team accolades, St. John's fencers have won 26 NCAA Individual National Championship titles, and 140 have been named All-Americans.

+St. John's alumnus Daryl Homer and alumna Dagmara Wozniak were both named to the 2016 U.S. Olympic fencing team, the second time that each was selected.
+In 2021 Canadian Eli Schenkel fenced in the Olympics.

 Men's soccer

 The St. John's men's soccer program has appeared in 15 consecutive NCAA tournaments, advancing to the Sweet 16 in each of the last ten seasons, and the Final Four on 3 occasions.
 They have captured 11 Big East Championships, including the 2006 season title as well as the 2009 season title, and in 1996, St. John's won the NCAA National Championship.
 Their home games are hosted at Belson Stadium, a state-of-the-art 2,300-seat stadium on the university campus.
 In 2006, the men's soccer team became the first American soccer team to be invited to play in Vietnam.
 The team played against several Vietnam Football Federation squads as well as participating in community service.